Saint-Esprit-de-Rosemont Church

 The Church of the Holy Spirit of Rosemont (Église St. Esprit de Rosemont) (formerly the Church of Ste.
 Philomène), is a Roman Catholic church in the Rosemont–La Petite-Patrie borough of Montreal, Quebec, Canada.
 Built between 1931 and 1933, it is one of the rare churches with Art-deco architecture.
 The architect Joseph-Égilde-Césaire Daoust, completed the foundations and basement, 1922–23; and completed the church, 1932-33.

-It is situated on Masson Street, in the heart of the Vieux-Rosemont neighbourhood.
+It is situated on Masson Street, in the heart of the Vieux-Rosemont neighborhood.

 History

 The church was built in two stages, first in 1922-1923 and then in 1931-1933, according to plans by the architect Joseph-Elgide-Césaire Daoust.

 Initially, the church possessed a steeple supported by the edges of the square Gothic Revival style bell tower.
-However, due to explosion of nearby mines the bell tower was made unstable.
+However, due to explosion of nearby mines, the bell tower was made unstable.
 Fears that it could collapse led to its removal in 1949.
 To compensate for this loss, the steeple was replaced with three-dimensional crosses positioned at each corner of the tower, their shape causing them to appear as crosses from all angles.

 One of the art-deco style lamps, located on the forecourt of the church, was stolen during the North American ice storm of 1998.